LITERACY AND NUMERACY CATCH-UP FUNDING

 → Investing in whole school oracy training and developing these skills across the Academy.

-→ Appointing a member of staff to support, track and monitor the progress of these students;
+→ Appointing a senior leader to support, track and monitor the progress of these students;

 → Ensuring a continued commitment to the whole school numeracy and literacy policy across all subject areas;

-→ Using the Accelerated Reader Program as an intervention tool to improve student engagement and support students with low reading ages;
+→ Continue using the Accelerated Reader Program as an intervention tool to improve student engagement and support students with low reading ages; and

-Results analysis of the achievement of the students involved in this programme shows that the interventions put in place had the following impact.
+The 2018/19 results analysis of the achievement of the students involved in this programme shows that the interventions put in place had the following impact: